spirali/haydi/docs/source/pipeline.rst

 First
 ~~~~~

-Action *first*, takes the first element from the stream.
-If the the stream is
+Action *first* takes the first element from the stream.
+If the stream is
-empty, then it returns the provided argument (the default is ``None``).
+empty it returns the provided argument (the default is ``None``).

     >>> hd.Range(5).iterate().first().run()
     0